Boeing 737: 737-900

-The 737-900 was launched in 1997 and took its first flight on August 3, 2000.
-It retains the MTOW, fuel capacity, trading range for payload and also the exit configuration of the -800, limiting its seat capacity to approximately 177 in a two class and 189 in a high-density, one class layout.
-The launch customer Alaska Airlines received the delivery on May 15, 2001.
+The 737-900 was launched in November 1997 and took its first flight on August 3, 2000.
+It is longer than the -800, but retains the MTOW, fuel capacity, and exit configuration of the -800, essentially trading range for capacity.
+The exit configuration limits its seat capacity to approximately 177 in a two class and 189 in a high-density, one class layout.
+Launch customer Alaska Airlines received the first delivery in May 2001.
+Fifty-two were built.

-The 737-900ER (Extended Range) is the newest and largest variant of the 737NG generation.
+The 737-900ER (Extended Range), the newest and largest variant of the 737NG generation, was launched in July 2005, first flew in September 2006, and first delivered to launch customer Lion Air in April 2007.
 An additional pair of exit doors and a flat rear pressure bulkhead increased its seating capacity to 180 passengers in a two-class and up to 220 passengers in a one-class configuration.

-The -900ER was introduced to meet the range and passenger capacity of the discontinued 757-200 and to directly compete with the Airbus A321.
+The -900ER partly closed the gap left by the discontinuation of the Boeing 757-200, and directly competes with the Airbus A321.